Skip to contents

 Note

 mw_wrangle_muac() accepts MUAC values in centimeters.
-This is why it takes the arguments .recode_muac and .to to control whether there is need to transform the variable muacfunction or not.
-Read the function documentation to learn how to control these two arguments.
+This is why it takes the arguments .recode_muac and .to to control whether there is need to transform the variable muac or not.
+Read the function documentation to learn about how to control these two arguments.

 On to de facto plausibility check of MFAZ data